sentry-demos/empower/spring-boot/README.md

 1. Run from terminal with `./mvnw spring-boot:run` from the spring-boot directory

 ## Configuration Files
-All configuration are in `src/main/resources/application.properties` and `src/main/appengine/app.yaml`.
+All configurations are in `src/main/resources/application.properties` and `src/main/appengine/app.yaml`.